flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/fifth-column.md

 When A/THR is displayed in white, autothrust is Active.
 This means that thrust will be controlled by the FADEC.

 !!! note ""
-    In Airbus autothrust systems the thrust levers do not moveby themselves.
-This is different from autothrottle systems in other aircraft vendors (e.g. Boeing).
+    In Airbus autothrust systems, the thrust levers do not move by themselves.
+This is different from autothrottle systems in other aircraft vendors (e.g., Boeing).

 Autothrust is engaged by: